 - Impact: Does the proposal have a compelling narrative or investigative element that will inform and engage, draw attention, trigger debate and urge action?

-- Innovative storytelling: The use of creative approaches, multimedia and data visualisation will be considered a plus.
+- Innovative storytelling: The use of creative approaches, multimedia and data visualization will be considered a plus.

 - If you have an existing account, you'll need to log in.
 If not, you must register for an account by clicking "Join the Network" on the top right of the page.

-- If you start the application and want to come back and complete it later, you can click 'Save Draft'.
-To return to the draft, you'll need to go back to the opportunity and click 'Apply now' again to finalise the application.
+- If you start the application and want to come back and complete it later, you can click 'Save Draft.'
+To return to the draft, you'll need to go back to the opportunity and click 'Apply now' again to finalize the application.

 - Applications should provide a detailed budget with justification for the amount requested.
-Download the budget template now by clicking on this link.
-We expect that proposals will largely reflect what equipment the applicant already had access to (including cameras, drones, lighting, tripods, etc.) and will not consider budgets that heavily focus on procuring new supplies.
-Please include the cost for translation in the budget, if necessary.
+Download the budget template here.
+We expect that proposals will largely rely on the use of equipment the applicant already has access to (including cameras, drones, lighting, tripods, etc.) and will not consider budgets that heavily focus on procuring new supplies.
+We will consider some costs for the reporters’ salary, particularly if the applicant is a freelancer, but this should be a small portion of the total budget.
+Please include the cost for translation, if necessary.
 Please also note on your budget form if you are receiving funding from any other donors for the story.

 - You must submit two samples of stories or links to relevant work.
-You'll be asked to upload these once you start the application process so please get them ready beforehand.
+You'll be asked to upload these as part of the application process.